smartarch/ivis-core/server/lib/tasks/python/ivis/ivis/nn/README.md

 # IVIS core time series forecasting using neural networks

-Sublibrary of the library for tasks in IVIS project to support time series forecasting using neural networks.
+Module of the library for tasks in IVIS project to support time series forecasting using neural networks.

 The rest of this file assumes that the reader is familiar with [Tasks and Jobs concepts](https://github.com/smartarch/ivis-core/wiki/Tasks-and-Jobs) in IVIS.